Child-porn convict gets 50 more months

 "Looking at Mr. Cumbie's criminal history," Bryant said, "I think all support the 100-month recommendation ... and I will defer to the Court whether to run the sentence concurrent or consecutive."

 "It shouldn't be lost on anybody that I think this is a particularly unique set of circumstances," Moody said.
 "Ordinarily in a case like this, where somebody didn't just possess the gun under the seat of their car or something, this gun was actually pointed in somebody's face.
-That would generally lead me to the high end of the guideline range. ...
-I'm also taking into consideration, Mr. Cumbie, conduct that -- while not related -- happened in and around the same period of time so I'm having to weigh all of those as well as Mr. Cumbie's conduct at sentencing and his behavior since then."
+That would generally lead me to the high end of the guideline range."

 In addition to the new charges Cumbie obtained while at the Pulaski County jail since his sentencing on the child pornography and extortion charges, at his sentencing hearing in January on those charges, Cumbie had to be physically restrained by federal marshals, who dragged him out of the courtroom as he cursed and screamed at Moody.